How To Feed A Loon

 A stand mixer works well, but the following can also be done with a hand mixer, it will just take a little more time, and a little more elbow grease to bring the dough together.

 EXPERT TIP: We start off by using our stand mixer paddle attachment to incorporate all the ingredients.
 The dough will be sticky, but if it’s too sticky to handle, add a little more flour until the dough just starts to pull away from the sides of the mixer with the motor running.
-Next, we remove the dough, replace the paddle attachment with the dough attachment, return the dough to the bowl, and start the motor again on medium speed.
+Next, we remove the dough, replace the paddle attachment with the dough attachment, return the dough to the bowl, and start the motor again at medium speed.
 Kneading the dough for 4 to 5 minutes will make the dough elastic, yet still slightly sticky to the touch.
 Fingers wet with a little water make handling the dough easier.

 Remove the dough and form it into a ball, smoothing out the edges by pinching the dough downwards.
 Place in a greased bowl and cover with plastic wrap.
 Allow the dough to double in size in a non-drafty, warm area.